-The above picture shows my Trimline on at a two-day art fair, this being Sunday morning.
+The below picture shows my Trimline on at a two-day art fair, this being Sunday morning (same show, just different year than mentioned above).
 Strong 35-40 mph winds blew through the night.
 My neighbor’s tent, to the right of mine, was blown into the pines and destroyed.

 Now that’s not to say that I’ll never receive damage to my Trimline in high winds.
 I’ve heard stories from reputable artists using Trimlines who have been unfortunate to hit those very, very high winds.
-As one artist explained, they believed it was strong “straight line winds” that blew in with a force.
+As one artist explained their tent loss, they believed it was strong “straight line winds” that blew in with a force.

-My own experience, I’ve had shows with winds gusting 35-45mph.
-Everything remained as set-up.
+My own experience, I’ve had shows with winds gusting 35-45mph (and the nighttime gusts of 60 mph).
+Everything has remained as set-up.

 And in the end, is the Trimline worth the investment?

-Once again, the answer is a clear Yes.
+Once again, the answer, for me, is a clear Yes.

 At a recent art show, an individual approached my booth, looked at the tent and said, “You have to do a lot of art shows to make a tent like this pay.”